IllDepence/contextgraph/README.md

 * work with graph
     * PoC for working with a graph library ✔
     * add currently missing data
-        * method collections and areas
+        * method collections and areas ✔
-        * entity contexts
+        * entity contexts ✔
         * topological encoding of paper publication order
     * create visualization
     * explore different settings (directed, undirected, additional edges for symmetrical relationships, special transitive relationships, etc.)
     * create function for generating train/val/test data
+        * pairs of entities which
+            * have at least one common paper
+            * are of dissimilar type
+            * have a using paper with a given minimum age (e.g. from 2010)
+        * pruning of
+            * all papers older that the first common paper
+            * used_together edges
+            * ... (more?)
 * prediction
     * create a first set of data to evaluate and develop methods
     * try simple methods